chanzuckerberg/miniwdl/README.md

 [![Build Status](https://travis-ci.org/chanzuckerberg/miniwdl.svg?branch=master)](https://travis-ci.org/chanzuckerberg/miniwdl) [![Coverage Status](https://coveralls.io/repos/github/chanzuckerberg/miniwdl/badge.svg?branch=master)](https://coveralls.io/github/chanzuckerberg/miniwdl?branch=master)
 [![Docs Status](https://readthedocs.org/projects/miniwdl/badge/?version=latest)](https://miniwdl.readthedocs.io/en/latest/)

 *miniwdl* is a library for parsing WDL documents into a type-checked abstract syntax tree (AST), providing a foundation for new runtime systems, developer tooling, and language experimentation.
-It also includes a command-line tool which validates WDL documents and generates lint/style warnings.
+It also includes command-line tools supporting the WDL development cycle, including a "linter" to statically analyze WDL documents for errors and oversights, and a [Cromwell](https://github.com/broadinstitute/cromwell) wrapper to make it more convenient to test a workflow locally.

 This project in alpha development; interfaces are liable to change somewhat.